Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 14 on 30 day CSS3 course.
 Started reading "What is code?" by Paul Ford, as a pre-mission for the Code Newbie Challenge 2018.

 Thoughts: Work gets in the way of the fun stuff.

+Day 18: January 9, 2018

+Today's Progress: Completed day 15 on 30 day CSS3 course.
+Finished reading "What is code?" by Paul Ford for the pre-mission for the #CNC2018 Code Newbie Challenge 2018.

+Thoughts: 38,000 words is a lengthy read.....